UniMath/largecatmodules/README.md

 - `HArityBinproducts` : direct definition of bin products of half arities
 - `HArityCoproduct` : direct definition of coproducts of half arities
 - `HArityDerivation` : derivation of arities
+- `Modularity` : Modularity in the specific context of arities and their representations